• Free shipping on all orders

 Many people consider and categorize Mini Goldendoodles as hypoallergenic.
 Although it’s true that Mini Goldendoodles shed less than various other dog breeds, these canines are still not hypoallergenic, as there’s no such thing as an entirely hypoallergenic dog.

 Mini Goldendoodles simply don’t shed that much, so they can be more suitable for sensitive people and allergy sufferers, as they require minimal vacuuming and clothes brushing.
-But these dogs are not hypoallergenic because their saliva and dander still contain the allergens that may cause reactions in people.
+However these dogs are not hypoallergenic because their saliva and dander still contain the allergens that may cause reactions in people.

 Divider 7